 The links between business, human rights and the environment have also been increasing in the UN Human Rights Council.
 The following section provides an overview of the work and activities by the Council that draw on such links.

 OHCHR Working Group on Business and Human Rights

 The Working Group on the issue of human rights and transnational corporations and other business enterprises (Working Group on Business and Human Rights) was established by the Human Rights Council in 2011 by resolution 17/4.
+As set out in resolution 17/4, the Working Group has a mandate promote, disseminate and implement the UNGPs.
+The group is also mandated to exchange and promote good practices and lessons learned on the implementation of the UNGPs, and to assess and make recommendations thereon.
 The Working Group is tasked with implementing the Guiding Principles on Business and Human Rights through an experiences and lessons-learned approach.